The Corex Process

 Heat And Melt

-Material continues along the belt towards the furnace if it successfully passes the metal detector.
-Once in, the material heats up towards it’s melting point before moving to a screw that pushes the material to its final stages.
+Material continues along the belt towards the furnace.
+If it successfully passes the metal detector, the material will heat up towards the melting point before moving to a screw that pushes the material to its final stages.

 The Filter is the final measure to make sure the material comes out as expected.
 Any remaining contaminants such as PET or Paper would be caught due to the different material properties of other plastics.